 Travis and I love any kind of kayaking – flat water, white water, sea, ocean, lake, or river.
 Doesn’t matter.
 If it ripples, we’ll paddle it.

 Sadly for us, we have the least amount of experience with river kayaking because it’s typically the most difficult logistically.
 The biggest challenge is usually how to get back upriver.
-If you’ve ever paddled in the Pacific Northwest, you know that the rivers are often too wild for a trip to be anything but one-way.
-And the best white water is typically in the wilderness, which means minimal road access.
+If you’ve ever paddled in the Pacific Northwest (where we’re from), you know that the rivers are too wild for a trip to be anything but one-way.
+And the best white water tends to be in the wilderness, which means minimal road access.
 Public transportation?
 Forget about it!

-So for us to be living in Germany – known for its convenient train system and wide, peaceful rivers – it’s an awesome opportunity to do more river kayaking, even if it isn’t rib-shattering white water.
+So for us to be living in Germany – known for its convenient train system and wide, peaceful rivers – it’s an awesome opportunity to do more river kayaking.
 Kayaking the Elbe River has been on our bucket list since we moved here.
-Now that we’ve figured out where to put in and take out and what dangers to avoid, we’re excited to share it with anyone else interested in taking a kayak, canoe, or raft on the Elbe!Is kayaking the Elbe River on your bucket list?
-Find out where to put in and take out your boats and what hazards to expect.
+Now that we’ve personally paddled it and figured out where to put in, where to take out, and what dangers to avoid, we’re excited to share it with anyone interested in taking a kayak, canoe, or raft on the Elbe.

-We concocted a fun, three-part plan for a weekend on the Elbe:
+We concocted a fun, three-part plan for our weekend on the Elbe.

-With Oru kayaks, it’s a simple thing to hop a train, ride it upriver, and kayak back down to your starting point.
-So that’s what we did.
+The easiest way to do this route is with boats like our Oru folding kayaks.
+It’s really simple to hop a train, ride it upriver, and kayak back down to your starting point.

 Armed with tips from Silvio, one of the owners of Ferdinands Homestay, we drove to the nearby town of Pirna and parked our car in a free lot near the train station.
 Since our Orus are light enough for each of us to carry our own, we popped them in their backpacks and lumbered to the train station.